mikeshiyan/logonscreener/README.txt

 INSTALLATION
 ------------

+1. First, make sure that the ability of changing the logonscreen is turned on.
+   Run Registry Editor: press Win+R, type 'regedit' (without the quotes) and press OK.

+   Go to HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows\CurrentVersion\Authentication\LogonUI\Background\
+   and look for 'OEMBackground' DWORD parameter.
+If its value is 0, change it to 1 (by double-clicking the parameter or Edit -> Change).
+If a parameter or section does not exist, create them (Edit -> Create).

-1. Download this script and place it wherever you want on your machine.
+2. Download this script and place it wherever you want on your machine.

-2. Download the latest stable PHP in Zip from http://windows.php.net/download/ (Thread Safe or Non - doesn't matter), and extract it wherever you want on your machine.
+3. Download the latest stable PHP in Zip from http://windows.php.net/download/ (Thread Safe or Non - doesn't matter), and extract it wherever you want on your machine.